Rapped on the Head by Creationists

 The true tragedy of “creation science” is that it is an invitation to stop thinking.
 Instead of taking puzzling aspects of Nature as clues to something deeper, and mulling over the possible lessons we can learn from them in our quest to undertand the universe better and better, the creationist attitude just wants to say “God did it!” and declare victory.
 It’s a form of giving-up that could have been invoked thousands of times in the history of science, but thankfully was not.
 Instead, stubborn naturalistic investigators took seriously the clues they had, and used them to gradually uncover marvelous new features of the real world.
 And that’s what we’ll continue to do.

-63 thoughts on “Rapped on the Head by Creationists”
+63 responses to “Rapped on the Head by Creationists”

 it is disingenuous in the highest degree to lump religious belief in with the commonsensical assumptions needed to do science